Digital Vehicle Twin: Understanding Technology and Industry

 AVT Digital Replica: The Most Practical Approach to Visual Vehicle Documentation

-This timestamped and VIN-connected aspect is more than a technical detail — it’s what transforms a 360 view into a legal, logistical, and commercial tool.
+This timestamped and VIN-connected aspect is what transforms a 360 view into a legal, logistical, and commercial tool.
 In disputes between renters and operators, between sellers and buyers, or between claimants and adjusters, the ability to walk through a vehicle visually, just as it appeared on a given day, is a decisive advantage.

 • Rental agencies and fleet managers, who need to document vehicles during check-in and check-out without holding up workflows.